Explore your quest on an adventure of a lifetime.

 Day 1 & 2 - Arrive Kathmandu, Nepal

-Book your international flights to arrive at Tribhuvan International Airport, Kathmandu, Nepal.
-Transfer to hotel, take time to rest and recover from your journey.
+We will arrange your transfer to hotel, take time to rest and recover from your journey.

 Day two and three acclimatise Nepal, as we await our travel permits for Tibet.
 As a group of likeminded travellers we will meditate and practice gentle yoga daily as well as explore the streets and temples where time slows, prayer flags ripple in the breeze, and the air hums with centuries of devotion.